ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

 You should replace `your_email@example.com` with the email you use for your GitHub account.
+Be sure to wrap your email in quotations, like in the example.
 If you get an error, you might be working with an older version of SSH.
 In that case, you can use the following command.

 ```sh
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"